‘I knew something was really wrong:’ Dog dies after eating bone

-The Moore Family from Dousman fosters dog in their home, but of all the dogs they’ve fostered one stands out.
+The Moore family from Dousman fosters dogs in their home, but of all the dogs they've fostered, one stands out.

 "We couldn't get rid of her.
 We loved her so much," said Denine Moore.

 The family had Leinie since she was a puppy.
-She became like a mother to the other puppies who came through the Moore’s home.
+She became like a mother to the other puppies who came through their home.

-“She was like a giant dog.
-But full of love — every inch of her,” said Veda Moore.
+"She was like a giant dog, but full of love -- every inch of her," said Veda Moore.

-“She started to eat it and I heard it crunching and I grabbed it away from her pretty quickly within 2 to 3 minutes,” recalled Denine Moore.
+"She started to eat it and I heard it crunching and I grabbed it away from her pretty quickly, within two to three minutes," recalled Denine Moore.

 Within 24 hours, she said Leinie threw up hundreds of bone shards.